nova-model/nova-tutorial/episodes/08-Next-Steps.md

 *   **nova-trame documentation**: https://nova-application-development.readthedocs.io/projects/nova-trame/en/stable/
 *   **nova-mvvm documentation**: https://nova-application-development.readthedocs.io/projects/mvvm-lib/en/latest/

-By following the steps outlined in this section, you can deploy your own applications to the NOVA/NDIP platform and make them available to the wider scientific community.
+By following the steps outlined in this section, you can deploy your own applications to the NDIP platform and make them available to the wider scientific community.
 ```